 First time buyers paying between £300,000 and £500,000 will pay five percent stamp duty on the amount the purchase price exceeds £300,000, and full stamp duty – from eight percent upwards – on properties over £500,000.

 - Engage the experts

 Whichever route you choose, you’ll need a solicitor to help with the legal aspects – it makes sense to find one at the start of your search.
 We offer a fixed fee for our conveyancing work, which means no nasty surprises.

 You may come across estate agents who try to encourage you to sign up for their recommended solicitor.
-Don’t be tempted to just sign with anyone … shop around.
+However, don’t be tempted to just sign with anyone as it can pay to shop around.

 - Ready to move